skypjack/entt/docs/md/core.md

 invocable elements and tuples of arguments.

-It would therefore be a good idea to have a variant of `std::is_invocable` that also accepts its arguments in the form of a tuple, to complete the offer:
+It would therefore be a good idea to have a variant of `std::is_invocable` that also accepts its arguments in the form of a tuple-like type, so as to complete the offer:

 ```cpp
 constexpr bool result = entt::is_applicable<Func, std::tuple<a_type, another_type>>;
 ```

-This trait is built on top of `std::is_invocable` and does nothing but unpack a tuple and simplify the code at the call site.
+This trait is built on top of `std::is_invocable` and does nothing but unpack a tuple-like type and simplify the code at the call site.

 ### Constness as